anithvishwanath/anithvishwanath/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Anith (He/they).
+## Hi, I'm Anith ✨

 I am an experience designer by profession, and in my free time, I like to experiment and play around with code.

-Lately, I've been having heaps of fun learning to work with WEBGL and Shaders (GLSL).
+- 😄 Pronouns: they/he

-### 📫 How to reach me
+- 📫 How to reach me: https://twitter.com/_anith
-[My Twitter](https://twitter.com/_anith) is the best place to reach me.